National Defence of the Autonomous Province of Western Bosnia: Siege of Bihać

 From October 12th 1993 to 5 August 1995, the NOZB fought against the 5th Corps and Croatian forces with support from Republika Srpska and the Republic of Serbian Krajina.
 The Research and Documentation Center in Sarajevo established that the communities that were under siege – Bihać, Bosanska Krupa, Cazin and Velika Kladuša – 4,856 people were killed or went missing from 1991 to 1995.
 The APZB was wiped out completely during the Operation Storm, decisive Croatian offensive in Republic of Croatia, and supported by ARBIH 5th corps in area of Bihać on 4th to 7th of August 1995.

 Operation Tiger 1994

 On 2 June 1994, the 5th Corps, under the command of Atif Dudaković, overran and seized the territory of Western Bosnia and Fikret Abdić fled to Zagreb for safety.
 Around 40,000 Muslims loyal to Fikret Abdić fled to neighbouring Croatia.
 The battle was a huge success for the ARBiH, which was able to rout Abdić's forces and managed to lift the siege by the Serb forces on Bihać and abolish Western Bosnia temporarily.

 Operation Spider

-On 4 November 1994, commanded by Franko Simatović and Jovica Stanišić, the Serbs counterattacked against the Bosnian forces, and ended in a Serb victory with the APZB being re-established.
+On 4 November 1994, commanded by Franko Simatović and Jovica Stanišić, the Serbs counterattacked against the Bosniak forces, and ended in a Serb victory with the APZB being re-established.
 The APZB remained in existence until the fall of its key ally, the Republic of Serbian Krajina, and the subsequent end of the war.